Dudeonyx/css-module-class-lister/README.md

 **Add multiple classes from CSS module style objects** ✨

-Adding multiple classes from CSS module style objects has never been easier Or a readable
+Adding multiple classes from CSS module style objects has never been easier and readable

 # Installation